delaneyfogarty/city-builder-from-scratch-/README.md

     - City name input = to figure out wht the user typed for city name 'cityNameInput.value'
     - div to hold the slogan = to show what slogan the user is typing
-    - 1 button = to know when to add slogan
+    - 1 button = to know what the user typed as the city slogan
-    - div = to hold welcome message
     - div = to showcase how many times user changed each category (the counter) 4.)
 Set State
     -how many times water image changed